 When you’ve finished the class, you’ll know how to build scanners to detect RF transmissions, receivers to capture and decode signals, and transmitters to produce your own signals.
 You’ll also be able to build custom transmit-receive pairs for exfiltrating data.
 Finally, your new digital radio foundation will prepare you for understanding and implementing the myriad of SDR resources you find online.

-- Discuss class goals and methods
+- Class goals and methods

 - Review of Basic Analog Receiver

-- Review of gnuradio usage
+- Review of gnuradio Usage

 - Review of Frequency Domain